tikv/website/content/docs/5.1/deploy/configure/limit.md

         weight: 7
 ---

-This section describes how to configure scheduling rate limit, specifically, at the store level.
+This section describes how to configure the scheduling rate limit at the store level.

-In TiKV, PD generates different scheduling operators based on the information gathered from TiKV and scheduling strategies.
-The operators are then sent to TiKV to perform scheduling on Regions.
-You can use `*-schedule-limit` to set speed limits on different operators, but this may cause performance bottlenecks in certain scenarios because these parameters function globally on the entire cluster.
-Rate limit at the store level allows you to control scheduling more flexibly with more refined granularities.
+TiKV balance regions by the command sent by PD.
+The commands are called scheduling operators.
+PD makes scheduling operators based on the information gathered from TiKV and scheduling configurations.

+`*-schedule-limit` in `pd-ctl` is usually used to set limits of the total number of various operators, but it may cause performance bottlenecks because it applies to the entire cluster.
+In this section, we will learn how to configure the rate limit at the store level.

-## How to configure scheduling rate limits on stores
+## Configure scheduling rate limits on stores

-PD provides the following two methods to configure scheduling rate limits on stores:
+PD provides two methods to configure scheduling rate limits on stores, listed below:

-- Configure the rate limit using [store-balance-rate](../pd-configuration-file/#store-balance-rate).
+1. Permanently set scheduling rate limits by [store-balance-rate](../pd-configuration-file/#store-balance-rate) in `pd-ctl`.

     {{< info >}}
-The modification only takes effect on stores added after this configuration change, and will be applied to all stores in the cluster after you restart TiKV.
-If you want this change to work immediately on all stores or some individual stores before the change without restarting, combine this configuration with the `pd-ctl` tool method below.
-See [Sample usages](#sample-usages) for more details.
+The configuration change only applies to the stores started afterward, thus will be applied to all stores in the cluster only if you restart all TiKV.
+If you want to apply this change immediately, see the [workaround](#workaround) below.
     {{< /info >}}

     `store-balance-rate` specifies the maximum number of scheduling tasks allowed for each store per minute.
-The scheduling steps include adding peers or learners.
-Set this parameter in the PD configuration file.
-The default value is 15.
-This configuration is persistent.
+The scheduling step includes adding peers or learners.

-    Use the `pd-ctl` tool to modify `store-balance-rate` and make it persistent.

-    Example:

       ```bash
       » config set store-balance-rate 20
       ```

-- Use the `pd-ctl` tool to view or modify the upper limit of the scheduling rate.
-The commands are:
+2. Temporarily set scheduling rate limits by `limit` in `pd-ctl`.

     {{< info >}}
-This method is not persistent, and the configuration will revert after restarting TiKV.
+The scheduling rate limit set by this method will be lost after restarting TiKV, and then the value previously set by method 1 will be used.
     {{< /info >}}

-    - **`stores show limit`**
+    - **`stores set limit <rate>`**

-        Example:

         ```bash
-        # If store-balance-rate is set to 15, the corresponding rate for all stores should be 15.
+        # Set the maximum number of scheduling operators per minute to be 20.
+Apply to all stores.
+        » stores set limit 20
+        ```

+    - **`store limit <store_id> <rate>`**

+        ```bash
+        # Set the maximum number of scheduling operators per minute to be 20.
+Apply to store 2.
+        » store limit 2 10
+        ```

+## Read current scheduling rate limits on stores

+  - **`store show limit`**

+    ```bash
     » stores show limit
     {
         "4": {
             "rate": 15
         },
         "5": {
             "rate": 15
         },
         # ...
     }
     ```

-    - **`stores set limit <rate>`**

-        Example:
+## Workaround

+- Combining method 1 and method 2, permanently modify the rate limit to 20 and applies immediately.

     ```bash
-        # Set the upper limit of scheduling rate for all stores to be 20 scheduling tasks per minute.
-        » stores set limit 20
-        ```

-    - **`store limit <store_id> <rate>`**

-        Example:

-        ```bash
-        # Set the upper limit of scheduling speed for store 2 to be 10 scheduling tasks per minute.
-        » store limit 2 10
-        ```

-## Sample usages

-- The following example modifies the rate limit to 20 and applies immediately to all stores.
-The configuration is still valid after restart.

-    ```bash
     » config set store-balance-rate 20
     » stores set limit 20
-    ```

-- The following example modifies the rate limit for all stores to 20 and applies immediately.
-After restart, the configuration becomes invalid, and the rate limit for all stores specified by `store-balance-rate` takes over.

-    ```bash
-     » stores set limit 20
-    ```

-- The following example modifies the rate limit for store 2 to 20 and applies immediately.
-After restart, the configuration becomes invalid, and the rate limit for store 2 becomes the value specified by  `store-balance-rate`.

-    ```bash
-    » store limit 2 20
     ```